Stockholm & Göteborg

 Volume 6: Stockholm & Göteborg is a live album by English avant-rock group Henry Cow, and is disc 6 of the 10-disc 40th Anniversary Henry Cow Box Set.
 It was released in September 2008 by RēR Megacorp as a free-standing album in advance of the box set release in January 2009.

 Stockholm & Göteborg consists of previously unreleased recordings made by Sveriges Radio (Swedish Radio) of concerts performed by the group in May 1976 in Gothenburg and May 1977 in Stockholm.
 The concerts were later broadcast by Sveriges Radio in July 1976 and June 1977 respectively.
 Also included on the CD is a song from a concert in Hamburg in March 1976.
 The original 8 track and stereo 2 track master tapes were used and non-invasively remixed and remastered for this album by Bob Drake.

 This was Henry Cow's first new release in 30 years and the first to include Georgie Born, the band's bassist and celloist from 1976 to 1978.
 It was also the first official release of the band performing "Erk Gah".

+In September 2023 RēR Megacorp reissued Stockholm & Göteborg on a double-LP.